 Bands & Spacers

-Loose bands or loose spacers are unlikely to cause immediate discomfort in the same way as a broken bracket or wire can – however, they are still problems that need addressing to ensure the braces continue to align your teeth as desired.
+Loose bands or loose spacers are unlikely to cause immediate discomfort in the same way as a broken bracket or wire – however, they are still problems that need addressing to ensure the braces continue to align your teeth as desired.

-Spacers coming loose may well be a sign that they were ready for a change in any case – contact your orthodontist for advice.
+Spacers coming loose may well be a sign that they were ready for removal in any case – contact your orthodontist for advice.
 A loose band will need to be replaced or re-cemented, this is a task that takes experience to carry out adeptly so please don’t attempt to replace the loose band yourself!